Vianpyro/minecraft_datapacks_generator/README.md

 myDatapack.compile()
 ```
-* In this example, I start by importing the datapack "library", this line is ***required*** for the datapack to be generated!!
+* In this example, I start by importing the wmcpy "library", this line is ***required*** for the datapack to be generated!!
 * I also create a variable containing the name of my datapack because I want to be able to change it in every file I mention it.
 * Then I create another variable containing an instance of the class "Datapack" to start the creation of my datapack.
 * The title is the name of the datapack I'll paste in the *datapacks* folder of my [Minecraft](https://www.minecraft.net/download) world.